danpriori/ticketmaster-search/README.md

 Small project to retrieve Finland music events from Ticketmaster API.

-It can change the country Code and the apy key to use it for another country and keys
+It can change the country Code and the apy key to use it for another country and keys (inside code)

 - Using React, Redux with Typescript and Jest with Enzyme for unit test